 Further reading: How to spend a day in Denmark: A bike tour of Copenhagen

 Despite the all-day physical activities and the all-night parties during trivago on Tour, we somehow found the energy to party the entire way back to Düsseldorf on our 7-hour train journey after the cruise ended.
 Remember the party train I slept through at the beginning of this voyage?
 Well, I made up for it on the way home.
 From start to finish, I partied like crazy for the duration of the whole train ride.

 Words can not describe how insane this was.
 So let me show you in this video:

 What do you think?
 Could you handle trivago on Tour?
 Maybe you can join next year!
-If you are interested to join me in 2018, just take a look at the open careers at trivago!
-If anything looks interesting to you, let me know and I will be happy to chat with you about a career in trivago.
+If you want to join me in 2018, just take a look at the open careers at trivago.
+If anything looks interesting to you, let me know, and I will be happy to chat with you about a career in trivago.

 Preview my new book now and learn how to: